KondalwadiDeepika/AI-Enabled-Code-Quality-Risk-Analysis-Platform/README.md

 ## 📖 Overview

-**Smart Code Reviewer** is a modern Full Stack application that brings the power of Generative AI to your local development environment.
+**AI-Powered Code Review & Smart Debugging Assistant** is a modern Full Stack application that brings the power of Generative AI to your local development environment.
 It allows developers to paste code snippets in various languages (Java, Python, JS, etc.) and receive instant, high-quality feedback on:

 * **🐞 Logical Bugs**
 * **🔒 Security Vulnerabilities**